erichseamon/AGinsurancepaper/README.md

 ## Description of the Data and file structure:

-#### RMA_originaldata.zip:
+#### /RMA_originaldata

-.zip file containing USDA Risk Management Agency (RMA) .txt files for insurance loss claims, by year, for the entire United States, from 1989 to 2022.
+Contains .zip file of USDA Risk Management Agency (RMA) .txt files for insurance loss claims, by year, for the entire United States, from 1989 to 2022.
 Example: 1989.csv

+RMA_originaldata.zip:

     Field Names